• Skip to primary navigation

 I always think a simple, quick and easy olive oil and lemon juice dressing is the way to go for a light salad.
 We added some sumac to it as well, as it has a lemon flavour that just boosts the flavour from the lemon juice.

-If you wanted a creamier dressing, then mix a tablespoon of tahini in to the lettuce.
+If you wanted a creamier dressing, then mix a tablespoon of tahini into the lettuce or you could try our Tahini Dressing.
 Creaminess and still keeps it vegan.
 I sometimes like to top the salad with a dollop of homemade hummus too.

 We think this is perfect as a light meal as it is, and it is protein packed with the chickpeas.
 However, if you are looking for something to serve it with, then we have some suggestions for you: